Measures#

 Other activities

-All other activities and measures aimed at wastewater management, including regulation and ETIGA activities specific to CEPA 2, when separable from other CEPA classes.
+All other activities and measures aimed at wastewater management, including regulation and ETIGA activities specific to CEPA 2, when they can be separated from other activities belonging to CEPA 2 and from similar activities related to other environmental protection classes.

 CEPA 4